cabal-club/cable/readme.md

 ## responses

-There are 2 types of responses:
+There are 3 types of responses:

 * hash response - a list of hashes (most queries return this)
 * data response - a list of data chunks (in response to a hash query)
+* channel list response - a list of the names of known channels

 Multiple responses may be generated for a single request and results trickle in from peers.